 9. Ensures inside and outside of home are orderly and well kept.

 10. Assists in transportation of individuals in service, as necessary.

-11. Monitorsparticipates in menu planning and shopping, preparation of meals with individuals and assists with clean up afterwards.
+11. Monitors and participates in menu planning and shopping, preparation of meals with individuals, and assists with clean up afterward.

-13. Assists individuals in the self administration of medications, documents and assures that medications are taken.
+13. Assists individuals in the self-administration of medications.
+Documents and ensures that medications are taken.

 14. Completes incident reports/GER for events that affect the health and safety of individuals.